2009: The weather was ideal for growing ripe grapes!

 Beautiful vineyard plot overlooking the city of Beaune.

 Clay-limestone soil with a predominance of Grèves (small pebbles) and sand.
 The silica in the sand stores warmth from the sun and is an important factor in ripeness.
 The wines are noted for their elegance and fruit.

 The grapes were handpicked into small crates, then sorted and totally destemmed.
 The wine stayed on the skins for 17 days in temperature-controlled open oak vats.
 Pigeage (punching down the cap) was done twice a day during alcoholic fermentation.

 100% malolactic fermentation.
 Entirely aged in oak barrels.

 COLOUR: Lovely, luminous ruby-red with intense purplish highlights.

-BOUQUET: Black fruit, dark chocolate, and slightly toasted notes.
+NOSE: Black fruit, dark chocolate, and slightly toasted notes.

 PALATE: Soft and very round, with overtones of spice and liquorice.
 Smooth, silky tannin, and easy to digest.